felixroos/react-stackblitz-snippet/README.md

 ## Demo

-You can run the demo via `npm start`
+[Open Demo in Stackblitz](https://react-stackblitz-snippet.stackblitz.io) or clone the repo and run `npm start`!